Singular and Plural Nouns

 Plural Nouns

-Plural nouns are used when referring to more than one entity of something in English, and there are rules for pluralizing nouns.
-The most basic rule is to add "s" to the end of a singular noun.
-However, there are both regular and irregular plural nouns.
+Plural nouns are used when referring to more than one person or thing in English, and there are rules for pluralizing nouns.
+The most basic rule is to add "-s" to the end of a singular noun.
+However, some nouns require spelling changes or have irregular plural forms.

 In English, making a noun plural usually involves adding "-s" or "-es" to the end of the word.